JvanKatwijk/dab-cmdline/README.md

 The program is derived from the DAB-rpi and the sdr-j-dab programs, however, no use is made of any GUI package.

 ===========================================================================
-The  basic idea is that the full dab handling will be done by a piece of program, that is reusable, i.e. built as a library.
+The  basic idea is that the full DAB handling will be done by a reusable piece of program, i.e. built as a library.
 The rationale being that it is now easy to create implementations with different GUIs, even GUI's in different languages.

 Communication with the library is through some calls and a few callback functions provide the output, described in the api document.